Properties

 Edit the text in any cell separately from the table properties by double-clicking on text in the table:

-In Onshape, you have the ability to change the properties of a drawing by importing a drawing template you have already created by using the feature at the bottom of the Drawing properties panel (shown below outlined in blue).
+In Onshape, you can change the properties of a drawing by importing a drawing template you have already created by using the feature at the bottom of the Drawing properties panel (shown below outlined in red).
 You can also use the Lock drawing properties checkbox to prevent them from being accidentally edited.

 To update properties from an existing Onshape drawing template, open the Drawing properties panel.